Last updated on October 7th, 2024 at 04:20 pm

 Q3.
 How often should bed sore dressings be changed?

-The frequency of dressing changes depends on the severity and characteristics of the bed sore, typically ranging from daily to every few days.
+Dressing change frequency varies based on bed sore severity and characteristics, typically from daily to every few days.
 Regular assessment by a healthcare professional will guide the optimal dressing change schedule.

 Related Links: